-The whirlwind romance that started with a private plane ride
+He took her on a private plane ride on their first date

 "It was just a very exciting time for both of us," says Klaus.
 "She having moved to another part of planet Earth, not really knowing anybody, and still trying to find her place.
 But also for me, because up to that point, all I had really had in my mind were airplanes."

-Sallie had left behind a long-term boyfriend in Kenya because she hadn't wanted to "do long distance" and she hadn't expected to fall into a relationship in Germany so quickly.

-But she felt the connection with Klaus couldn't be ignored.
+Sallie hadn't expected to fall into a relationship in Germany so quickly, but she felt the connection with Klaus couldn't be ignored.

 Sallie says she saw Klaus "not only as a boyfriend, but he was my best friend."